Select Page

 Michael Baltutis (Anthropology, Global Religions, and Cultures)

-Dr. Michael Baltutis, Associate Professor of Religious Studies, teaches courses on the classical and contemporary Hindu and Buddhist traditions of India and Nepal.
+Dr. Michael Baltutis, Professor and Chair, Department of Anthropology, Global Religions, and Cultures, teaches courses on the classical and contemporary Hindu and Buddhist traditions of India and Nepal.
 His research is connected to the years he spent living in and traveling through this region and includes articles on the use of political propaganda by the former king of Nepal during the 2006 People’s Movement (during which he was under house arrest for three weeks); the worship of the demonic deity Bhairav by the indigenous Newar people of Kathmandu; and the annual festival of the god Indra as it is celebrated in text and practice throughout South Asia.

 Courtney Bauder (Social Justice Program)

 Courtney Bauder is the Director of the Social Justice Program in the College of Letters and Science, where he teaches classes in social justice, issues of diversity, and global studies.
-He has traveled all over the world, including Central America, East Africa, Asia, and throughout Europe, and he currently leads two study abroad programs—one to New Zealand and Australia in January and another to Greece and Croatia in May.
+He has traveled all over the world, including Central America, East Africa, Asia, and throughout Europe, and he has led study abroad programs in an array of locations that include Australia, Croatia, Greece, and New Zealand.
 He is passionate about helping students to experience the world through study abroad.

 In 2014, Bauder received the College of Letters and Science Global Education Award, and he was the recipient of the 2016 Honors Outstanding Teaching Award.

-This fall, Bauder and Jeff Pickron from the Department of History will (this is their sixth collaboration) once again co-teach HNRS 175: Honors Seminar (Social Justice).
-Bauder is also teaching HNRS 475: Honors Senior Seminar (Global Issues) in spring 2023.
+This fall, Bauder will collaborate with Dr. Sabrina Mueller-Spitz from the Department of Biology to co-teach HNRS 175Q: Honors Seminar (“Justice and the Environment”) (XS).
+He is also teaching “Global Issues,” one of the HNRS 475: Honors Senior Seminar offerings, in spring 2025.

 Laurence Carlin (The Honors College)